Krozark/cpp-ORM/README.md

 An ORM project.

-You can simply create persistent objects using data bases.
+You can simply create persistent objects using databases.

 The object representation:
     Each object have to be in a separate table with a pk column named 'id' as auto increment. each attr is a column in this table.

-For the moment you have to create tables by hand.
+Table ares created automaticly.

 Tested on